 .

-are a number of other possibilities, such as .de
+, but there are a number of other possibilities, such as.de

 .
 Buy it to secure it.